victor-david/tambala/README.md

 * **Make all adjustments** while the pattern or song is playing.

 ### Drum Kits
 Tambala has five built-in drum kits: Standard, Cuban, TR-808, Tribal, and Piano.
-As mentioned above, each pattern within a project can use a different drum kit if desired.
+As mentioned above, you can set each pattern within a project to use a different drum kit if you like.

 ### Screen Shots
 This screenshot shows the overall layout